(Atrioventricular [AV] Block—Child)

 - Shortness of breath

-The electrical activity of your child's heart may need to be tested.
+The electrical activity of your child's heart may be tested.
 This can be done with an electrocardiogram (EKG).

 CardioSource—American College of Cardiology